Personal pronouns (ik, jij/je, hij/zij/het, wij/we, zij)

 When to use wij/we, jij/je, zij/ze?

-Basic rule: you use je
+Basic rule: you use je, we

-more often than the other forms.
+and ze more often than the other forms.

 So if you are in doubt: choose the form with the 'e' at then end.